timtadh/lexmachine/README.md

 By Tim Henderson

-Copyright 2015, All Rights Reserved.
-Made available to for public use under the terms of the GNU General Public License version 3 or any later version (at your option).
+Copyright 2014-2017, All Rights Reserved.
+Made available for public use under the terms of a BSD 3-Clause license.

 ## What?